Tobi-De/fuzzy-couscous/README.md

 ✨📚✨ [Read the full documentation](https://tobi-de.github.io/fuzzy-couscous)

 My highly opinionated django project template based on [django's startproject --template](https://docs.djangoproject.com/en/stable/ref/django-admin/#startproject).
 This project is heavily inspired by [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django) but is meant to be a lighter version.
+This template also comes with a cli tool with [additional commands](https://tobi-de.github.io/fuzzy-couscous/usage/#additional-commands) to hopefully improve your django development experience.

 ## Features